Free Financial Advice in NZ: A Guide on Where To Find It

 • Negotiate reduced payments

-The government’s www.sorted.org.nz is a good general resource.
-It’s an independent online money management guide.
-It’s full of information to help you manage your personal finances throughout different points of life, and is packed with useful tips.
+Sorted, a government-funded financial agency is a great resource for all things money.
+It’s an independent online money management guide, full of information to help you manage your personal finances throughout different points of life, and is packed with useful tips.

-If you can’t find a budget service available close by, you can always contact your local Citizens Advice Bureau for contacts in your area.
-Some Citizen’s Advice services offer budgeting advice, too.
+If you can’t find a financial service available close by, you can always reach out to your local Citizens Advice Bureau for contacts in your area.
+Some Citizens Advice services offer budgeting advice, too.
 And even if they don’t, they’ll know the community organisations in your area that do.

 Mortgage brokers

-Some people looking for guidance around the home buying process seek the assistance of a mortgage broker.
+Individuals looking for guidance around the home buying process often seek the assistance of a mortgage broker.
 Generally, mortgage brokers do not charge for advising their clients.
 However, as with some financial advisers, they typically make money by earning a commission from the financial institutions whose products they recommend.

 It’s important to remember this when assessing a mortgage broker and any options they present to you.
 Some mortgage brokers may not offer their clients a full range of home loan options.
 They may have arrangements in place to sell only some providers’ products.
 So it’s worth doing your own research to ensure you’re comparing as many home loan options as possible.